Lebanese cuisine: Overview

-When dining as a family, the mezze typically consists of three or four dishes, but when served in the restaurant, the mezze can range from 20 to 60 dishes, as the variant combinations and dishes involved are plenty.
-Family cuisine also offers a range of dishes, such as stews (yakhneh) which can be cooked in many forms depending on the ingredients used and are usually served with meat and rice.
+When dining as a family, the mezze typically consists of three or four dishes, but when served in the restaurant, the mezze can range from 20 to 60 dishes, served in 2 categories as regular mezze or seafood mezze, the variant combinations and dishes involved are plenty.
+Family cuisine also offers a range of dishes, such as stews (yakhneh) which can be cooked in many forms depending on the ingredients used, are usually made with meat or chicken and served with rice.
+A notable type of stew is called bizella (peas) with rice.

 Although simple fresh fruits are often served towards the end of a Lebanese meal, there is also dessert, such as baklava and coffee.
 When sweets are not available, fruits are typically eaten after meals, including figs, oranges and other citrus fruits, apples, grapes, cherries and green plums (janarek).
 Although baklava is the most internationally known dessert, there is a great variety of Lebanese desserts.

 Dishes and ingredients

-Lebanese dishes are heavily influenced by the multiple civilisations that have existed within the region, which has accumulated together to form the modern Lebanese cuisine we know today.
-Using fresh, flavourful ingredients and spices, Lebanese cuisine combines Turkish, Arab and French cooking styles.
+Lebanese cuisine combines Turkish, Arab and French cooking styles.
 Characteristics include the use of lamb (introduced by the Ottomans), the abundant use of nuts (especially almonds and pine nuts), and dressings made from lemon juice.